MostafaRamzySayedAhmed/ShoppingSystem/README.md

 # Shopping System
-It’s a Fully Responsive Customers to Customers (C2C) E-Commerce System
+It’s a Fully Responsive Customers to Customers (C2C) E-Commerce System.

 # The Features
 * The Responsive, Simple & Classic Design.